Porgramming-Hero-web-course/batch-4-assignment-1-abuabddullah/blog-3.md

 > Given the TypeScript code that defines a base class `Animal` with properties `name` and `species`, and two subclasses `Dog` and `Cat` that extend `Animal` and each have their own unique methods (`makeBark` for `Dog` and `makeMeaw` for `Cat`), along with type guards `isDog` and `isCat` to check if an animal is an instance of `Dog` or `Cat`, how would you use the type guards `isDog` and `isCat` to differentiate between instances of `Dog` and `Cat`?
 Additionally, what are the expected behaviors when calling methods like `makeBark` and `makeMeaw` on instances of `Dog` and `Cat`, respectively?

 #### Analysis
 This problem we will solve by using **instanceof ** to check the type and do further operations.
+Like when we have an object but we want to check if that object is instance of the required class then we can do it by using
+*instanceof* Type guard.
+The code example is bellow,
 ```
 class Animal {
   name: string;